 The applicability of the transmission technique is determined by the properties of the sample under study [40].
 Samples that exhibit only weak bulk absorption and in which the average particle size (d) is smaller than the wavelength of the infrared radiation in the region of interest will be best suited for the transmission mode.
-The particle size condition ($\lambda > d$) which determines the wavelength range of suitably low scattering losses is usually met in the mid and far infrared regions, whereas scattering losses become strongly involved in the near infrared region.
-However, most samples show strong bulk absorption in the low wavenumber region (roughly < 1000 cm^{-1}).
+The particle size condition ($\lambda > d$) which determines the wavelength range of suitably low scattering losses is usually met in the mid and far infrared region, whereas scattering losses become strongly involved in the near infrared region (roughly < 1000 cm-1).
 As a result, the low frequency range, in which the vibration modes of interest for structural characterisation of the solid powder material are frequently located, is often not accessible to in situ studies using the pressed wafer technique in transmission mode.
 The sample is prepared by grinding a small amount of the sample (usually 1-3 mg) with about 400 mg of powdered KBr [41].
 However, for in situ investigations this technique is not applicable and self-supporting wafers have to be prepared.
 Sample preparation is usually difficult and hence, the disadvantage of the use of transmission-absorption IR spectroscopy [42]